yazan-metax/yazan-metax/README.md

 📫 Connect and Collaborate

-Feel free to reach out for collaborations or just a chat about code, art, and everything in between.
+Feel free to reach out via [email](mailto:xthingx@icloud.com) for collaborations or just a chat about code, art, and everything in between.
 Let's create something amazing together!